 Around 125 million people worldwide depend on coffee for their livelihoods.
-Coffee is the most valuable and widely traded tropical agricultural product and 25 million smallholder farmers produce 80% of the world’s coffee.
-But many of them fail to earn a reliable living from coffee.
+It is one of the most valuable and widely traded tropical agricultural products and is mainly produced by smallholder farmers.
+Many of them however are unable to earn a reliable living from the coffee they produce.

 Coffee is well known for being a boom and bust commodity.
 Global coffee production varies from year to year according to weather conditions, disease and other factors, resulting in a coffee market that is inherently unstable and characterised by wide fluctuations in price.
 This price volatility has significant consequences for those who depend on coffee for their livelihood, making it difficult for growers to predict their income for the coming season and budget for their household and farming needs.

-The coffee supply chain is complex as beans pass hands through growers, traders, processors, exporters, roaster, retailers and finally the consumer.
+The coffee supply chain is complex as beans pass through the hands of growers, traders, processors, exporters, roasters, retailers until finally reaching the consumer.
 Most farmers have little idea of where their coffee goes or what price it ends up selling for.
-The more lucrative export of green coffee – beans that have been processed ready for export and roasting – is only an option for farmers if they can form co-operatives, purchase processing equipment and organise export or hire a contractor to carry out these services.
+The more lucrative export of green coffee – beans that have been processed ready for export and roasting – is only an option for farmers who are able to form co-operatives, purchase processing equipment and organise export, or hire a contractor to carry out these services.

 Where to buy Fairtrade coffee

 When you choose Fairtrade coffee, not only can farmers build a better quality of life for their families and communities, they can invest in growing better-quality beans too.

 ACODIHUE is located in the Cuchumatanes Mountains of Huehuetenango, Guatemala.

 Anna is employed at the KDCU head office where she is responsible for all issues relating to employment.